Mexicana de Aviación Flight 940: In-flight breakup and fire

-Wheel-well fire
+Cause of fire

 Investigators thought that the fire likely had originated from the left wheel well, as indicated by the distribution of the wreckage and findings found during visual inspection of recovered aircraft components.
-Parts of the left landing gear and the gate of the wheel well (outer skin) were found kilometres away from the crash site, which confirmed the hypothesis that the explosion originated from the wheel well.
+Parts of the left landing gear and the landing gear door were found several kilometers away from the crash site, which supported the hypothesis that the explosion had originated from the left wheel well.

-The explosion itself was likely caused by overheating of the left landing gear.
-The left landing gear had suffered drag forces during the take-off, which caused its temperature to rise dramatically.
-This was supported by the cockpit voice recording, in which Captain Sixtos was heard saying that the aircraft felt heavier and that the take-off was taking longer than usual.
-Multiple tests conducted on the aircraft's brake assemblies revealed that there were defects on the number 1 brake assembly, which caused the left landing gear to drag during the takeoff.
+Attention then turned towards the cause of explosion itself, which was theorized to have likely been caused by overheating.
+Previous crews had reported uneven braking, and the aircraft had suffered unusually high drag forces during the accident flight’s take-off, which investigators believed was caused by the brakes dragging, causing its temperature to rise dramatically.
+The CVR recording backed this hypothesis, in which Captain Sixtos was heard saying that the aircraft felt heavier and that the take-off was taking longer than usual.

+Multiple forensic tests conducted on the aircraft's brake assemblies revealed that there were multiple defects on the number 1 (left) brake assembly, which would have caused the left landing gear to drag during the takeoff.
+A closer examination of the left landing gear assembly revealed that the tire had overheated at some point prior to the crash, with the temperature believed to have reached over 871 °C.